IBM/helm101/tutorial/Lab4/README.md

 # Conclusion

-This lab provided a brief introduction to the Helm respositories to show how charts can be installed.
-The ability to be able to share your chart means ease of use to you and your consumers.
+This lab provided you with a brief introduction to the Helm repositories to show how charts can be installed.
+The ability to share your chart means ease of use to both you and your consumers.